Notification Handling

 Overriding Sailthru Mobile’s default behavior.

-- If you want to work with the bundle data or collaborate with your app before posting a notification to the user.
+These methods will give you the most control over how your application reacts to incoming push notifications.- If you want to work with the bundle data or collaborate with your app before posting a notification to the user.

 - If you want to silently receive data from a push notification without posting any notification to the user whatsoever.